LeastAuthority/destiny/README.md

 Based on the [wormhole-william](https://github.com/LeastAuthority/wormhole-william) implementation of the [Magic Wormhole protocol](https://github.com/magic-wormhole/magic-wormhole).
-This application relies on a plugin that wraps the wormhole-william client with a Dart API.
-The plugin is implemented [here](https://github.com/LeastAuthority/dart_wormhole_william).
+This application relies on [a plugin that wraps the wormhole-william client](https://github.com/LeastAuthority/dart_wormhole_william) with a Dart API.

 Supported platforms